Partner Portal

 Camera settings

-Privacy Zones (in progress) Allows the user to select zones that are not displayed on the camera video.
+Privacy zones Allows the user to select zones that are not displayed on the camera video.
 Instead, the user sees a black rectangle.

 Connection